Landmark High Court of Australia decisions change the legal landscape for historical abuse claims

 Background

 In Willmot v State of Queensland, the Plaintiff, a former State ward, alleged she had suffered physical and sexual abuse while in foster care and a girls' dormitory between 1957 and 1959.
-She claimed that the State of Queensland, as her legal guardian, owed her a non-delegable duty of care to protect her from harm and had failed to fulfill this duty, resulting in psychological harm.
+She claimed that the State of Queensland, as her legal guardian, owed her a non-delegable duty of care to protect her from harm and had failed to fulfil this duty, resulting in psychological harm.

 The State of Queensland applied for a permanent stay of proceedings, arguing that the significant time lapse since the alleged abuse made a fair trial impossible due to unavailable evidence.
 The trial judge granted the stay, but the plaintiff appealed to the High Court.